urbanjost/M_CLI2/README.md

    as appropriate.

 ## Supports FPM ![parse](docs/images/fpm_logo.gif)
-   Alternatively, download the github repository and build it with fpm ( as described at [Fortran Package Manager](https://github.com/fortran-lang/fpm) )
+   Alternatively, fpm(1) users may download the github repository and build it with fpm ( as described at [Fortran Package Manager](https://github.com/fortran-lang/fpm) )
 ```bash
         git clone https://github.com/urbanjost/M_CLI2.git
         cd M_CLI2
         fpm test   # build and test the module
 	fpm install # install the module (in the default location)
 ```
    or just list it as a dependency in your fpm.toml project file.
 ```toml
         [dependencies]
         M_CLI2        = { git = "https://github.com/urbanjost/M_CLI2.git" }
 ```
 ## Functional Specification
 **This is how the interface works --**